 - culturally appropriate resources, including materials available in the woman’s own language, resources in spoken format for women who lack literacy in their own languages, visual resources specifically designed to support antenatal care and access to accredited interpreter services during appointments or important events.

-At a local level, individual services can assist health professionals by:
+At a local level, individual services can assist health professionals by National Collaborating Centre for Women's and Children's Health 2010:

 - monitoring changing local needs and adjusting services accordingly